Sports in Omaha, Nebraska: Baseball

 Omaha has served as host city of the College World Series—the final rounds of the NCAA Division I Baseball Championship, since 1950, initially at Johnny Rosenblatt Stadium, but now at Charles Schwab Field.
 In 2008, the NCAA reached a 25-year agreement with the local organizers to continue hosting the College World Series in Omaha through at least 2035.

 Soccer

-On May 1, 2019, the United Soccer League announced that Alliance Omaha Soccer Holdings, Omaha had been granted an expansion franchise in USL League One, beginning in 2020 and playing out of Werner Park.
+On May 1, 2019, the United Soccer League announced that Alliance Omaha Soccer Holdings, Omaha had been granted an expansion franchise in USL League One.
 The team's name was announced as Union Omaha on October 3, 2019.

-The team plans to build a 7,000-seat soccer-specific stadium on the north side of Downtown Omaha.
-The plans were announced in 2024 as part of a mixed-use development and entertainment district.
-Long-term plans for Union Omaha include moving up to the USL Championship, the second tier of American soccer, once the stadium opens in 2026.
+The club played their home games at Werner Park from 2020-2025, and moved to Morrison Stadium starting in 2026.
+Union Omaha were league champions in 2021 and 2024.

 Hockey

 Ice hockey is a popular spectator sport in Omaha.
 One of the current Omaha-area teams is the Omaha Lancers of the USHL.
 The Lancers started out in 1986 at Hitchcock ice arena before moving the now-demolished Ak-Sar-Ben, moved to Council Bluffs and the Mid-America Center in 2002, and the Omaha Civic Auditorium between the 2009–10 and 2011–12 seasons.
 Since 2012, the Lancers have played at the Ralston Arena in suburban Ralston.

 The University of Nebraska Omaha Mavericks men's ice hockey team plays their home games at Baxter Arena, which opened for the 2015–16 season.
 Founded in 1997 and joining the Central Collegiate Hockey Association 2 years later, the Mavericks enjoy a loyal and vocal fan base.
 They currently play in the National Collegiate Hockey Conference and made their first-ever appearance in the Frozen Four, the semifinal round of the NCAA Division I hockey tournament, in 2015.

 The Omaha Ak-Sar-Ben Knights were the AHL affiliate of the Calgary Flames.
 The Knights played their home games at the Civic Auditorium.
 Following the 2006–07 season the Knights were relocated to the Quad Cities due to mounting losses taken on by the Calgary organization, they were renamed the Quad City Flames and replaced the Quad City Mallards of the United Hockey League.
 The franchise's attendance in the Quad Cities was lower than it was in Omaha.

 On February 9, 2013, at TD Ameritrade Park Omaha, two hockey games took place as part of the Mutual of Omaha Battles on Ice.
 In game 1, the Lancers took on the Lincoln Stars, while in game 2, the Mavericks battled the University of North Dakota.